-CC Politician considers run for Governor - Charles City Press
+CC Politician considers run for governor - Charles City Press

 Staff Report

-Todd Prichard, D-state representative, says he is considering a run for governor.
+Rep. Todd Prichard, D-Charles City, says he is considering a run for governor.

-He won’t make any decision until after the legislative session, in early summer, according to a Des Moines Register interview.
+He won’t make any decision until after the legislative session in early summer, according to an interview he gave with the Des Moines Register.

 He’ll want to discuss his decision with his family more before deciding to run.